bennettslin/yearlings_bobtail_app/PROMO_WORK.md

-# Bonus
-* Copy to clipboard functionality

-* Distinguish between pitch and artup
-    * Allow for there to be multiple pitches
-    * Create test other pitch page
+* Read Charlie's book

 * Onesheet add-ons
     * Selects song when in album
     * Opens song in new tab when in promo container

+* Share in JavaScript

+# Bonus
+* Copy to clipboard functionality

 * Store promo page in local storage?